-The vegan lifestyle – A crowing trend
+The vegan lifestyle

-Vegans have various reasons for their lifestyle:
+Vegans have various reasons for choosing this lifestyle:

-How healthy is a vegan diet really?
+Is a vegan diet healthy?

 Vegan – a question of definition